juzorey/Fake-uber/README.md

 - when should the payment be sent.
 - if its when the the ride starts how would the ride start. the rider starts and and driver confirm that the are in the car -? at start of the trip the rider will send money to the contract when ride is completet the money will be sent to the driver?
+- or the money is sent when the driver brings the rider to the location or when the ride is ending